jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 *Get familiar with the UDF lab environment.

-*Deploy an XC node to define the Customer Edge at the UDF Data Center (on-prem).
+*Deploy an XC node to define the Customer Edge at the UDF Data Center.

 *Explore and become familiar with the Distributed Cloud console.

 **Narrative:**

 After consulting with your trusted F5 Solutions Engineer, you decide to setup F5 Distributed Cloud Network Connect.
-This will allow for privately routed network connectivity between On-prem and AWS.
+This will allow for privately routed network connectivity between two disparate networks.
-You also found out that you can use the Distributed Cloud Enhanced Firewall to provide network security.
+You also found out that you can use the F5 Distributed Cloud Enhanced Firewall to provide network security between the sites.
-You already did a push button deployment of the AWS XC Node to define the customer edge there, which only took a few moments.
+You already did a push button deployment of the AWS XC Node to define the Customer Edge in the ACME VPC, which only took a few moments.

-Now, Lab 1 starts right after you have loaded the OVA on your on-prem local hypervisor (VMWARE or KVM).
+Now, Lab 1 starts right after you have loaded the OVA on your Data Center's local hypervisor (VMWARE or KVM).

 ..
-NOTE:: Your on-prem environment is the F5 UDF platform which uses KVM as it's virtualization technology.
+NOTE:: Your Data Center environment is the F5 UDF platform, which uses KVM as it's virtualization technology.
 The OVA has already been imported for you.
+We also have hardware and container deployment options for the XC Node.

 .. image:: ../images/lab1intro.png